Isn’t vaccinating my personal choice?

 Take a look at our General Information page for a whole range of freely accessible and credible websites with genuine information that can help guide you though the multiple myths and misinformation out there.

-When it comes to vaccinating, your choices do not only affect you and your family.
+When it comes to vaccinating, your decisions do not only affect you and your family.
+Your decisions impact on those with no choice.

 Written by Rachel Heap